CurveDocs/curve-docs/docs/fast-bridge/FastBridgeVault.md

 ### `mint`
 !!! description "`FastBridgeVault.mint(_receiver: address, _amount: uint256) -> uint256`"

-    Mints crvUSD tokens to a receiver from the vault's balance.
-This function handles both regular minting (for authorized minters) and claiming of previously bridged tokens.
-It applies fees and respects kill switches for emergency situations.
+    Releases pre-minted crvUSD from the vault's balance to the receiver.
+For callers with `MINTER_ROLE`, the function can additionally increase the receiver's claimable balance by `_amount`.
+The operation applies fees and respects kill switches for emergency situations.
+The vault's fast releases are economically backed by the incoming native-bridge transfers and debt-ceiling rug mechanism; it does not increase total crvUSD supply beyond what is backed by the slow bridge path.

     | Input      | Type      | Description |
     | ---------- | --------- | ------------ |